Damrod/42norminette/README.md

 					  (warning . c/c++-cppcheck)))
 	(add-to-list 'flycheck-checkers 'norminette)

-Download the shell script, that formats properly the norminette output for flycheck, and symlink it in some of your $PATH folders as norminette2.
+Download the "normised.sh" shell script, that formats properly the norminette output for flycheck, and symlink it in some of your $PATH folders as norminette2.
 If you want to use some flags, add them in the "normised.sh" wrapper.